Pachuca de Soto, often referred to simply as Pachuca, is a city located in the central part of Mexico.

 The area had been long inhabited, but except for some green obsidian the mining that Pachuca is famous for began in the mid-16th century, during Spanish colonial rule.

 Pachuca remained a major mining center until the mid-20th century, with the city’s fortunes going up and down with the health of the mining sector.
-In the mid-20th century a major downturn in mining pushed Pachuca to change the basis of its economy to industry, resulting in the revamping of the Universidad Autónoma de Hidalgo.
+In the mid-20th century, a major downturn in mining pushed Pachuca to change the basis of its economy to industry, resulting in the revamping of the Universidad Autónoma de Hidalgo.

 One cultural aspect that makes Pachuca stand out is the influence that Cornish miners who immigrated here in the 19th century have had.
-Many of their descendents remain in Pachuca and nearby Real del Monte, as well as two heritages that define the city, football and a dish called “pastes.”
+Many of their descendants remain in Pachuca and nearby Real del Monte, as well as two heritages that define the city, football and a dish called “pastes.”

 Evidence of early human habitation in this area is found in Cerro de las Navajas and Zacualtipán, in the Sierra de Pachuca.
-Here primitive mines to extract green obsidian, arrow heads, scraping tools and mammoth remains can be traced back as far as 12,000 BCE.
+Here primitive mines to extract green obsidian, arrowheads, scraping tools, and mammoth remains can be traced back as far as 12,000 BCE.

 An ancient pre-Hispanic obsidian tool-making center has also been found in the small town of San Bartolo near the city.
 Around 2,000 BCE nomadic groups here began to be replaced by sedentary peoples who formed farming villages in an area then known as Itzcuincuitlapilco, of which the municipality of Pachuca is a part.
 Later artifacts from between 200 CE and 850 CE show Teotihuacan influence with platforms and figurines found in San Bartolo and in Tlapacoya.

-Development of this area as a city, however, would lag behind other places in the region such as Tulancingo, Tula and Atotonilco El Grande, but the archeological sites here were on the trade routes among these larger cities.
+Development of this area as a city, however, would lag behind other places in the region such as Tulancingo, Tula, and Atotonilco El Grande, but the archeological sites here were on the trade routes among these larger cities.